ANSYS Fluent Add-on

 - Versatility: nodal smoothing is achieved by means of a meshless approach that is independent from the mesh structure, handling every kind of mesh element type (tetrahedral, hexahedral, polyhedral, prismatic, hexcore, non-conformal interfaces, etc.).

-- Reusability: the RBF solution can be applied to any different mesh representing the same geometry.
+- Reusability: the RBF solution can be applied to any mesh representing the same geometry.

 - Consistency: mesh characteristics are preserved so mesh consistency is ensured (element size, type and distribution, prism layers, etc.).